Markus-Hefner/Portfolio-Project-5/README.md

 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
 * Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).

+### Page 1: Short project summary

+Project Terms & Jargon
+Describe Project Dataset
+State Business Requirements

+### Page 2: Productivity Study

+Before the analysis, we knew we wanted this page to answer business requirement 1 and 2, but we couldn't know in advance which plots would need to be displayed.
+After data analysis, we agreed with stakeholders that the page will:
+State business requirement 1
+Checkbox: data inspection on AI developer dataset (display the number of rows and columns in the data, and display the first ten rows of the data)
+Display the most correlated variables to task_success and the conclusions
+Checkbox: Individual plots showing the task_success levels for each correlated variable
+Checkbox: Parallel plot using task_success and correlated variables

+### Page 3: Developer Task Success

+State business requirement 2
+Set of widgets inputs, which relates to the developers' productivity.
+Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
+"Run predictive analysis" button that serves the prospect data to our ML pipelines and predicts if the prospect will churn or not, if so, when.
+It also shows to which cluster the prospect belongs and the cluster's profile.
+For the churn and tenure predictions, the page will inform the associated probability for churning and tenure level.

+### Page 4: Project Hypothesis and Validation

+Before the analysis, we knew we wanted this page to describe each project hypothesis, the conclusions, and how we validated each.
+After the data analysis, we can report that:
+1 - We suspect customers are churning with low tenure levels Correct.
+The correlation study at Churned Customer Study supports that.
+2 - A customer survey showed our customers appreciate Fibre Optic.
+A churned user typically has Fiber Optic, as demonstrated by a Churned Customer Study.
+The insight will be taken to the survey team for further discussions and investigations.

+### Page 5: Predict Churn

+Considerations and conclusions after the pipeline is trained Present ML pipeline steps
+Feature importance
+Pipeline performance

 ## Unfixed Bugs
 * You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.